-Looks like things are going to get a little "chilly" around here the next several days!
+Looks like things are starting to get a little "chilly" around here!

 With cold weather upon us, it is a good time to remind everyone of some simple steps to help prevent a heating related fire in your home.
 Portable space heaters can quickly warm up a cold room, but they have been the cause of many serious home fires.
 Keep fixed and portable space heaters at least three feet from anything that can burn and follow all manufacturer instructions.